oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 #### Create the AKS cluster

 This sample requires that you disable http-application-routing by default.
-If you want to enable  http_application_routing, please follow [HTTP application routing](https://docs.microsoft.com/azure/aks/http-application-routing).
+If you want to enable  http-application-routing, please follow [HTTP application routing](https://docs.microsoft.com/azure/aks/http-application-routing).

 Run the following commands to create the AKS cluster instance.